 Reach Out for Help

-Talk to a partner, friend, doctor, or therapist about how you’re feeling.
+Talk to a loved one, friend, doctor, or therapist about how you’re feeling.
 It’s okay to say, “I’m not okay.”
 We all go through tough times.
 It doesn’t make you a weak person or a bad mother.

 If you know something feels off, don’t ignore it.
 Reach out to someone you trust and tell them, “I’m having a hard time” or “I don’t feel like myself.”
 If you’re suffering from an episode of depression, there are options to help you get back on your feet.

-Please know that by recognizing mom burnout and working on positive changes, there will be brighter days ahead.
-You can reduce overwhelm and get back to feeling enjoyment again.
+Please know that by recognizing mom burnout symptoms and working on positive changes, there will be brighter days ahead.
+You can reduce overwhelm and get back to feeling enjoyment from life and being a mother again.
 Take note of these signs and take action.

 Share this post on social media to help other moms.